Clinical-Genomics/cg/documentation/commands/README.md

 ```$ cg add customer CUSTOMER_ID CUSTOMER_NAME```

-where `CUSTOMER_ID` our internal customer ID, e.g. cust000, and `CUSTOMER_NAME` is the customer name.
+where `CUSTOMER_ID` our internal customer ID, e.g. cust000, and `CUSTOMER_NAME` is the customer name, e.g. institute or P.I.

 ### cg add family
 Add a family to CUSTOMER_ID with a NAME.

 ```$ cg add family CUSTOMER_ID FAMILY_NAME```

-where `FAMILY_NAME` is the customer's ID for the case.
+where `FAMILY_NAME` is the customer's familyID.

 It is required to supply a panel.

 ```$ cg add family --panel PANEL CUSTOMER_ID FAMILY_NAME```

 where `PANEL` are the gene panels.
+To add multiple panels simply provide `--panel PANEL` again with another gene panel.

 When adding a family, set the priority by using